Benr444/PickUp/PickUp Development/src/schedule.md

 - Fixed a bug where dTimes with no constructor input would return an getTime of "0:00"
 - Fixed a bug where dTimes could not be constructed from dTimes
 - Added updateForm to streamline data updating

+### 7/20

+**2 Hours**

+- todo: additional input scrubbing for dTime
+- Began fixing time inputs on form.
+Added getDefault method to dTime
+- getDefault method still requires more fixes to work.

+### 7/21

+**4 Hours**

+- Complete revamp of main form.
+Cut all coordination with auto shop for now.
+- todo: route and time estimation